samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 ## Docker.yml
 - Installs Docker
 - Sets some reasonable defaults
-- Installs SUDO
 - Disable Root Login
-- Disable Password Authentication (SSH Only!)
+- Disable Password Authentication (SSH Only!
+Add your SSH keys in the file)
 - Installs Unattended Upgrades (Security Updates Only)
 - Installs qemu-guest-agent
 - Installs cloud-guest-utils (for growpart, to auto grow disk if you expand it later)
+- Installs systemd-zram-generator for swap (to reduce disk I/O and improve performance on VMs with low RAM)
+- Shuts down the VM after cloud-init is complete

 ## Docker_graylog.yml

 - Installs Docker
 - Sets some reasonable defaults
-- Installs SUDO
 - Disable Root Login
-- Disable Password Authentication (SSH Only!)
+- Disable Password Authentication (SSH Only!
+Add your SSH keys in the file)
 - Installs Unattended Upgrades (Security Updates Only)
 - Installs qemu-guest-agent
 - Installs cloud-guest-utils (for growpart, to auto grow disk if you expand it later)
+- Installs systemd-zram-generator for swap (to reduce disk I/O and improve performance on VMs with low RAM)
 - Configures Remote Logging for Docker to Graylog using GELF (DOCKER MUST BE ABLE OT ACCESS GELF SERVER OR ERROR WILL BE PRODUCED WHEN YOU COMPOSE UP)
-- Configures VM with rsyslog and forwards to Graylog server using rsyslog
+- Configures VM with rsyslog and forwards to log server using rsyslog
 - Persistent Local Logging is disabled!
-We forward all logs to Graylog/syslog and we save local logs to memory only.
+We forward all logs to external syslog and we save local logs to memory only.
 (To reduce disk utilization)  This means logs will be lost on reboot and will live on your syslog server only.
+- Shuts down the VM after cloud-init is complete
-- Make sure you set your syslog IP address in the .yml file, or it will use the default IP to try and forward to, likely causing it to fail.
+NOTE: Make sure you set your syslog IP address in the .yml file, or it will use the default IP causing it to fail.

-Note: you must add the ip to your syslog and gelf server in the graylog file!

 ## Step By Step Guide to using these files: